geofflamrock/stack/README.md

 All commands can be run from anywhere inside the Git repository you are working with, or optionally using the `--working-dir` option.

 Data is stored inside a config file in `{user}/stack/config.json`.
-You can open the config file by running `stack config`.
+You can open the config file by running `stack config open`.

 ### Creating a stack